Below are answers to questions we often hear. If you can’t find the answer to your question, please contact the Admissions Office.

-Please download and follow the step-by- step User Guide to online application and admissions process for specific information on each step.
+Please download and follow the step-by- step User Guide to Admissions 2019-2020 for specific information on each step.
 If you have any questions or queries about the application process, please contact the Admissions team.

 If you are interested in enrolling your child in more than 12 months from now, please complete our online inquiry form and we will contact you when applications open.

 Most of the spaces are allocated by April but openings may become available in the months after that.

 What is the difference between acceptance and admission?